agraef/midizap/README.md

 There's no Mac or Windows support (yet). midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, system messages are not supported right now, and midizap lacks some more interesting ways of mapping, filtering and recombining MIDI data.
-There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills. midizap often does the job reasonably well for simple mapping tasks.
-But if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.
+There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills. midizap often does the job reasonably well for simple mapping tasks, but if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.

 # See Also

-Eric Messick's [ShuttlePRO][nanosyzygy/ShuttlePRO] program, on which midizap is based, provides pretty much the same functionality for the Contour Design Shuttle devices.
+midizap is based on a [fork][agraef/ShuttlePRO] of Eric Messick's [ShuttlePRO program][nanosyzygy/ShuttlePRO], which provides pretty much the same functionality for the Contour Design Shuttle devices.

 Spencer Jackson's [osc2midi][] utility makes for a great companion to midizap if you also need to convert between MIDI and [Open Sound Control][OSC].